sumxtx/Libft/README.md

 _Those functions are for educational purposes only_
 _As they may be bug or error prone, do not use them on real projects, or do your own checks_

+_Disclaimer: I try to keep the 42 Style, but it's not [normalized](https://github.com/sumxtx/norminette).
+Take it in consideration_

 ### Usage
 - Help Usage, Default Target